 We recently did a presentation at SMX East in NYC regarding Google’s latest algorithm update.
 We shared the local SEO key performance indicators to track as well as the tools marketers will need to pigeon-proof your web presence.
-Since we had such positive feedback, we thought we’d dive a little deeper into the tips and tricks to the lovely world of algorithms, as they relate to local search.
+Since we had such positive feedback, we thought we’d dive a little deeper into the tips and tricks to the lovely world of algorithms, as they relate to local search engine optimization.

 As we all know, search algorithm updates are happening all the time, causing any marketer or brand to be concerned with their local marketing strategy.
 The latest Google’s Pigeon update happened in July 2014 and the Panda 4.1 update rolled out last week.
 The Pigeon update emphasized local search and aims to provide users more valuable, accurate and relevant local search results.

 The greatest value of any marketing campaign lies within the ability to report on your efforts.
 At Rio SEO, we get this question all the time about how we can provide a great local search solution to distribute local business content and deliver measurable ROI reporting to show progress and success.

 We recently put together a great blog on the 3-step process to KPI measurement for Maximum ROI.
 At the end of the day, reporting on your campaigns should reflect five essential local KPIs: